ProServicesStorage/AutoDL/README.md

 For CVAutoDL.ps1

-PowerShell that automates creation of Commvault Disk Libraries
+PowerShell that automates creation of Commvault Disk Library mount paths and associated Commvault Disk Library.
+It's primary purpose is to reduce the tedious work required when presented with a large number of disks to format and mount for a Commvault Disk Library.
+It's for Windows NTFS based Disk Libraries

 Initializes / Onlines / Formats and creates mount point directories in Commvault.